lukoshkin/ml2020/README.md

     - nothing

 * HW3, part2:
-    - a bit of theory, just a little
+    - a bit of theory, just a smattering

 *There were 4 homeworks;
 HW1 and HW4 contained nothing useful, so I didn't upload them*